 Save Money on Your Bills with a Budget

-No one likes hearing that they must adjust their spending patterns to save money.
+No one likes hearing they must adjust their spending patterns to save money.
 However, the sooner you start working on your budget and discovering ways of saving money monthly, the more likely your union will stay strong.
-You mustn’t spend more than you earn each month and pay your bills on time.
+You mustn’t spend more than you earn monthly and pay your bills on time.

-To do this, you should come up with a budget and stick to it.
-After setting up, your budget should cover all the expenses you regularly see each month.
+To do this, you should devise a budget and stick to it.
+After setting up, your budget should cover all the monthly expenses you regularly see.
 The list might include phone and cable support, gas and electric bills, coffee shop visits, movie tickets, restaurant meals, etc.

-If you’re planning to save money so you can spend it on vacations or something else fun (and memorable), then your budget should allow for that.
+If you’re planning to save money to spend it on vacations or something fun (and memorable), then your budget should allow for that.

 Determine Which Bills to Pay First